Derived categories of Quot schemes on smooth curves and tautological bundles: The semi-orthogonal decomposition

 By \eqref{eqn:invariant claim}, the $S_d$ invariant object of the action above is precisely $\gamma$, so we conclude that any object in $\DD_{\quot_d}$ is a direct summand of an object in the category

 To understand the category \eqref{eqn:the category}, we recall the composition

 for which (according to Lemma \ref{lem:pi minus}) all the $d$ arrows are projectivizations of rank $r$ vector bundles.
-Iterating \eqref{eqn:orlov} $d$ times implies that $\DD_{\quot_{1,\dots,d}}$ is generated by In turn, this means that the category $Rp_{(d)*} \left(\DD_{\quot_{1,\dots,d}} \right)$ is generated by However, because of Proposition \ref{prop:quadratic relation e} (or more precisely, the straightforward analogue of this Proposition when the $\te_i$ are replaced by $\be_i$), the essential images of the functors $\be_{k_1} \circ \dots \circ \be_{k_d}$ are actually generated as triangulated subcategories by the essential images of the same functors with $k_1 \leq \dots \leq k_d$.
-Putting all the facts above together implies that $\DD_{\quot_d}$ consists of direct summands of complexes built out of
+Iterating \eqref{eqn:orlov} $d$ times implies that $\DD_{\quot_{1,\dots,d}}$ is generated by In turn, this means that the category $Rp_{(d)*} \left(\DD_{\quot_{1,\dots,d}} \right)$ is generated by However, because of Proposition \ref{prop:quadratic relation e} \footnote{Or more precisely, because of the straightforward analogue of this Proposition when the $\te_i$ are replaced by $\be_i$.
+Explicitly, this analogous statement is that $\forall i < j$ there is a natural transformation